shimasaan/bacterial_rd/README.md

 # Source codes and experimental data for Commun.
 Phys.
-XX, YYYYYY (2021)
+4, 238 (2021)
 #### Contact: Takuro Shimaya
 #### Please feel free to ask the author for more detailed information.
 #### mail: t.shimaya <at> noneq.phys.s.u-tokyo.ac.jp